State's new cases surge by 5,557, deaths subside to 57 but toll rises to fourth in nation

 Pinellas increased by 7 to 812 deaths in fourth place and Hillsborough remained at 755 in fifth place, Polk stayed at 593 in sixth, Orange decreased by 1 to 532 in seventh and Lee rose by 1 to 500.

-The state report Thursday identified a 75-year-old woman and a 78-year-old man from St. Lucie.
+The state report Thursday identified in St. Lucie a 75-year-old woman and a 78-year-old man.

 Cases